 Non-destructive testing (NDT) brings together innovations in physics, chemistry, and technology to test materials while leaving them totally undamaged.
-Before its emergence, the idea of being able to accurately analyse the chemical composition of something without cutting a bit of it off, or burning it, seemed fanciful.
+Before its emergence, the idea of being able to accurately analyze the chemical composition of something without cutting a bit of it off, or burning it, seemed fanciful.

 Now, NDT is a crucial part of ensuring that the materials used to make the things we depend on every day are safe and reliable.
 From pipelines and oil refineries to bridges and motor vehicle components, the ability to accurately test components without detracting from their usefulness provides a huge range of benefits.